grace-notes/grace-notes/_topics/beatitudes.md

 There is woe to those who laugh, because if they laugh at divine discipline and while they are out of fellowship they will have little motive to confess.

-* Hebrews 12:5, “_and you have forgotten the exhortation which is addressed to you as sons, ‘My son, do not regard lightly the discipline of the Lord, nor faint when you are reproved by Him;’_”
+> Hebrews 12:5, “and you have forgotten the exhortation which is addressed to you as sons, ‘My son, do not regard lightly the discipline of the Lord, nor faint when you are reproved by Him;’”

 Mourning and feelings of guilt after the restoration of fellowship are illegitimate and should be all left behind.